 Exit Conveyors (Run-Out Conveyors) provide high speed blank removal after shears or presses, protecting the surfaces of the parts, and moving them to the overhead conveyor for transport to the stacker.

 EOL (End Of Line) Conveyors which are slower running, are typically at the end of a Progressive Die Line.
 These conveying system are capable of handling single or stacked formed parts.
 They can be configured for loading into a bin at the end of the conveyor, or can have multiple bin loading stations along either side of the conveyor with options including lift and tilt tables with weigh scales.

-Edge Dimpling will assist customers with blank separation specifically for aluminum parts by putting a series of small ‘dimples’ near the edge of the material.
+Designed for customers processing aluminum, Edge Dimpling assists with blank separation by putting a series of small ‘dimples’ near the edge of the material.
 These dimples allow air fanners to separate the aluminum blanks more effectively, reducing processing time by eliminating or reducing picking of double parts.

-Dimpling is available in both single and dual edge configurations.
+Dimpling is available in both single and double edge configurations.
 Assemblies are mounted between the main feeder and the press.
-The dual edge dimpling allows each side to be independently located from the edge of the material strip.
-The mounting will allow off line dimpling tool access, outside of maximum material width.
+The double edge dimpling allows each side to be independently located from the edge of the material strip.
+The mounting will allow offline dimpling tool access, outside of the maximum material width.
 The dimple size is part set-able by tool pressure.